CarolineCamargo/CarolineCamargo/README.md

 ### Hi there 👋

 #### I'm Caroline, I study back-end development with the Java language.
-Currently my focus is on learning microservices architecture and the Spring Boot.
+Currently my focus is on learning microservices architecture and the Spring.